 We insist that you wear a mask inside the museum.
 Please observe good hand hygiene.
-Please keep a safety distance of at least two metres from the other visitors and our staff.
+Please keep a safety distance from the other visitors and our staff.

 We pay particular attention to hygiene in the museum, and we follow public safety guidelines carefully.
 We also use signs to guide you during your visit to ensure that safety distances can be kept.
 We apply the issued regulations concerning the number of visitors at any time.